 Other: An employer may gather information concerning the professional training of an employee, his or her diplomas, his or her references and his or her past professional and work experience—but only in order to ensure his or her professional competence.
 French courts strictly apply these rules and do not allow employers to request information about an employee’s private life.
 For example, an employer can ask for copies of a candidate’s diplomas but cannot ask for his or her whole school file.

 General Hiring Conditions and Background Checks in Germany

 Employers are only allowed to carry out background checks in Germany if the information might be relevant for the role.
-For instance, inquiries regarding illness are permitted to the extent that such illness could permanently or periodically affect the applicant’s suitability for the job and to the extent they are not discriminatory on the grounds of disability.
+For instance, inquiries regarding illness are permitted to the extent that such illness could permanently or periodically affect the candidate’s suitability for the job and to the extent they are not discriminatory on the grounds of disability.
 Questions regarding pregnancy are always prohibited.
 Criminal records can only be requested insofar as the respective crime is connected to the position to be filled.
-Thus, an applicant for a position in the financial industries can be asked about property and an applicant for a truck-driver position about traffic crimes.
-If a question is not permitted, the applicant is entitled to answer such questions incorrectly, with the consequence that the employment relationship (if the applicant is subsequently employed) cannot be terminated for such reason.
+Thus, an candidate for a position in the financial industries can be asked about property and an candidate for a truck-driver position about traffic crimes.
+If a question is not permitted, the candidate is entitled to answer such questions incorrectly, with the consequence that the employment relationship (if the candidate is subsequently employed) cannot be terminated for such reason.

 What can employers do with regard to background checks and inquiries in Greece?